bobheadxi/bobheadxi.github.io/content/_posts/2024-6-20-multi-single-tenant.md

 ![](../../assets/images/posts/multi-single-tenant/control-plane.png)

-There's a lot to unpack here, but the overall gist was:
+There's a lot to unpack here, but the overall gist of the plan was:

 1. There would be no writing-to-the-repository by state changes.
 Operators (and operator-triggered automations) would commit changes to instances specifications (denoted by the blue box), and the required changes would somewhat opaquely happen in the "control plane".
 	- This would significantly reduce conflicts we were seeing in our existing Cloud infrastructure-as-code repository, because changes would now only occur in one direction when a change is merged, without needing to write back what changed to the repository.
 2. The platform would have a central "control plane", denoted by the green boxes ("Cloud Manager" and "Tasks").
 	- "Tasks" are an internal abstraction for [serverless jobs using Cloud Run](https://cloud.google.com/run).
 They allow us to run arbitrary tasks that mirror the `mi2` commands a human operator would run today.
 	- The "Cloud Manager" is the Kubernetes "controllers" service that would manage our Sourcegraph instances.
-We called it “manager” since that is [the terminology used in `kubebuilder`](https://book.kubebuilder.io/reference/platform.html?highlight=manager#manager) - in the sense that a single manager service implements multiple "controllers", each owning the reconciliation of one Kubernetes custom resource type.
-More on this in a bit.
+We called it “manager” since that is [the terminology used in `kubebuilder`](https://book.kubebuilder.io/reference/platform.html?highlight=manager#manager) - in the sense that a single manager service implements multiple "controllers", and each controller owns the reconciliation of one Kubernetes custom resource type.
 3. We would continue to rely on off-the-shelf components, like existing dependencies on Terraform Cloud and Kubernetes + Helm (illustrated by the brown boxes).

 In the central "control plane", each instance specification would be "applied" as a custom resource in Kubernetes.
 This is enabled by [`kubebuilder`](https://github.com/kubernetes-sigs/kubebuilder), which makes it easy to write custom resource definitions (CRDs) and "controllers" for managing each custom resource type.